Grevillea banyabba

 Grevillea banyabba, commonly known as Banyabba grevillea, is a species of flowering plant in the family Proteaceae and is endemic to north-eastern New South Wales.
 It is an open shrub with simple, narrowly egg-shaped leaves with the narrower end towards the base, and red and green flowers.

 Description

 Grevillea banyabba is an open shrub that typically grows to a height of 0.8–1.5 m, its branchlets covered with long, fine hairs.
 It has simple, narrowly egg-shaped leaves, 25–38 mm long and 5–10 mm wide with the edges slightly turned down and silky hair on the lower surface.
 The flowers are arranged in groups near the ends of branches or in leaf axils, each group with six to fourteen flowers on a rachis 8–15 mm long, and are red with a green base.
 The pistil is 25–27 mm long and covered with long, fine hairs.
 Flowering mostly occurs from August to October and the fruit is a follicle with a few long, soft hairs, and that splits down one side to release flat, winged seeds.

+This species is distinguishable from the similar Mason's grevillea (G. masonii) by its longer leaves, smaller flowers and less oblique fruit and Four-tailed Grevillea (G. quadricauda) by its longer leaves and erect style present on the fruit.